MicrosoftDocs/windows-itpro-docs/windows/deployment/upgrade/setupdiag.md

 ## Rules

 When SetupDiag searches log files, it uses a set of rules to match known issues.
-These rules are contained in an xml file.
-The xml file might be updated with new and updated rules as new versions of SetupDiag are made available.
+These rules are contained in an XML file.
+The XML file might be updated with new and updated rules as new versions of SetupDiag are made available.

 Each rule name and its associated unique rule identifier are listed with a description of the known upgrade-blocking issue.
 In the rule descriptions, the term **down-level** refers to the first phase of the upgrade process, which runs under the original OS.